roots/docs/docs/trellis/master/wordpress-sites.md

       enabled: false
 ```

-Each site starts with a "key" (`example.com` in this case).
+Each site is defined by a "key" (`example.com` in this case).
 Trellis uses the key internally as the name of the site and as a default value in a lot of variables.
 We recommend naming your sites after their domain so it's descriptive.

 Nested under the name/key are the site specific configuration settings.
 You only need to define a variable/setting if you want to overwrite the default value which can be found below.

 ## Passwords/secrets

-When you add/edit a site in `wordpress_sites.yml`, you also need to edit `vault.yml` for the accompanying site/key. `vault.yml` simplifies use of the Ansible Vault encryption feature for specific files.
+When you add or edit a site in `wordpress_sites.yml`, you also need to edit `vault.yml` for the accompanying site/key. `vault.yml` simplifies the use of the Ansible Vault encryption feature for specific files.
 You never want to include plain-text passwords in a Git repository so we make it easier to optionally encrypt the `vault.yml` file while leaving the normal settings separate.
 See [Vault](vault.md) for more information on this.

 ```yaml
 #  group_vars/development/vault.yml